 Jul 16, 2025

-The air compressor is typically located at the front end of a pneumatic system, followed by the air storage tank and air treatment unit.
+The air compressor is typically a kind of power element that located at the front end of a pneumatic system, followed by the air storage tank and air treatment unit.
 Only compressed and purified air can enter the control system and actuators, ensuring efficient operation of the pneumatic equipment and extending its service life.

-As the power source of the pneumatic system, the main function of the air compressor is to compress atmospheric air into high-pressure air, store it in the air tank, or deliver it through pipelines to various parts of the pneumatic system, providing a continuous and stable energy source for actuators such as cylinders and valves.
+As the power source of the pneumatic system, the main function of the air compressor is to compress atmospheric air into high-pressure air, store it in the air tank, or deliver it through pipelines to various products of the pneumatic system, providing a continuous and stable energy source for actuators such as air cylinders.

-To ensure proper and effective use of the air compressor and to avoid future maintenance costs, the following operating procedures and precautions should be followed:
+To ensure proper and effective use of the air compressor and to reduce future maintenance costs, the following operating procedures and precautions should be followed:

 Operating Instructions: